dcodesdev/rustfinity.com/challenges/option-to-result/description.md

 1. Takes two parameters:
    - A vector of integers (`Vec<i32>`).
    - A minimum allowed value (`i32`).
-2. Safely retrieves the first element using `Vec::first`, which returns an `Option<&T>`.
+2. Use the `.first()` method to retrieve the first element of the vector, this returns `Option<&T>`.
-3. If the vector is empty, return a `Result` with the error message `"Vector is empty"`.
+3. If the value is `None`, convert it to a `Result<T, E>` using the `.ok_or()` method with the error message `"Vector is empty"`.
-4. If the first element is less than the minimum allowed value, return a `Result` with the error message `"First element is below the minimum allowed value"`.
+4. Then run a validation check to ensure the first element is greater than or equal to the minimum allowed value provided.
-5. Otherwise, return `Ok(i32)` containing the first element.
+5. If everything is ok, return a `Ok(T)` with the first element.

-### Requirements

-- Use `Vec::first` to retrieve the first element of the vector.
-- Use `.ok_or()` to convert the `Option` into a `Result`.
-- Use `if` statements for validation logic.

 ## Hints